Skip to main content

 Once connected, your agent has access to two tools:

-• get_context — Parses the user’s question into phrases, matches each phrase to data entities (dimensions, measures, views) in your semantic model, and returns ranked matches grounded in your model’s #(doc) and #(index_values) annotations
+• get_context — Parses the user’s question into phrases, matches each phrase to data entities (dimensions, measures, views) in your semantic model, and returns ranked matches grounded in your model’s #(doc) and #(index) annotations

 • execute_query — Executes Malloy queries against your semantic models and returns JSON results